jshields/pyscrabble/README.md

 However, this will be a constant factor (number of words in the dictionary), which is ignored in Big Oh notation.

-O(n^2) is still not good so another approach may be needed.
+O(n^2) worst case is still not good so another approach may be needed.
+However, the average runtime in practice seems OK.